By: Andrea Cipriano, MAFP

 People across the country have been closely following the Doomsday Cult Murders trial, feeling the emotional intensity as the deaths of two children and a mother are debated.

-Lori Vallow Daybell’s 5-week double murder trial has been hallmarked by tears, bombshell testimony, phone calls you have to hear to believe, and viral moments.
+Lori Vallow Daybell’s 5-week double murder trial was hallmarked by tears, bombshell testimony, phone calls you have to hear to believe, and viral moments.
 If you weren’t able to catch every minute of the court proceedings, don’t sweat — here are the top 10 moments from the Doomsday Cult Murders trial.

 But first, some quick background…